canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 ### Creating a pod via the Kata runtime

-Now, as the `kata` class has been created, we can create another pod using the Kata runtime.
-We start with creating a YAML file for the pod:
+Now that the `kata` class has been created, we can create another pod using the Kata runtime.
+We start by creating a YAML file for the pod:

 ```bash
 $ kubectl run nginx-kata --image nginx --restart Never --dry-run --output yaml > nginx-kata.yaml
 ```

-Then we add the `runtimeClassName: kata` line to the file below the `spec` section:
+Then we add the `runtimeClassName: kata` line to the `nginx-kata.yaml` file below the `spec` section:

 ```bash
 $ cat nginx-kata.yaml